Living Doll (The Twilight Zone): Cast

 Mary La Roche, Tracy Stratford as well as June Foray each worked in one other episode of the original series.
 La Roche was one of two female leads in first season's last episode "A World of His Own" (July 1960), Stratford was uncredited as third season's "Little Girl Lost" (March 1962) and Foray was again uncredited as the voice of Mary Badham's character in the series' final episode "The Bewitchin' Pool" (June 1964).

-Episode notes
+Production

 The score composed by Bernard Herrmann consists of a solo bass clarinet, flourished by harps and celesta.
-This ensemble creates the sinister tone appropriate for the episode's mood.

-The house in this episode also was used in "Ring-a-Ding Girl" (1963), another Twilight Zone episode.
+The house in this episode was also used in the Twilight Zone episode "Ring-a-Ding Girl" (1963).

 The doll used for Talky Tina was produced by the Vogue Doll Company between 1959 and 1961 and marketed under the name "Brikette".
-Contrary to its depiction on The Twilight Zone, Brikette was a non-talker; however, in its televised portrayal as Tina it was modeled after Chatty Cathy, a popular talking doll being manufactured by Mattel toy company at the time "Living Doll" premiered.
-The voices for both Talky Tina and the original Chatty Cathy dolls were provided by June Foray, one of the leading voice actresses of the era.
+In reality, Brikette was a non-talker; on The Twilight Zone she was modeled after Chatty Cathy, a popular talking doll manufactured by Mattel at the time "Living Doll" aired.
+The voices for both Chatty Cathy and Talky Tina were provided by June Foray, one of the leading voice actresses of the era.